marcinkornek/challange-app/README.md

 v 1.
 Users need to create profiles to add questions and answers. v 2.
 Question has title and contents.
 Title should be required. v 3.
 Answer has only contents.
-It should be required.
-4. Users can update their questions, but not answers.
+It should be required. v 4.
+Users can update their questions, but not answers.
 5. Users can like answers added by users.
 It should be visible how many likes each answer has received.
 6. Question's author can accept one answer to the question.
 This answer should be marked as "Accepted".
 7. No one can add new answer to a question that already has an accepted answer.